raspberrypi/documentation/configuration/raspi-config.md

 <a name="change-timezone"></a>
 #### Change timezone

-Select your local timezone, starting with the region such as `Europe`; then select a city, for example `London`.
+Select your local timezone, starting with the region such as `Europe`, then selecting a city, for example `London`.
 Type a letter to skip down the list to that point in the alphabet.

 <a name="change-keyboard-layout"></a>
 #### Change keyboard layout